2005 USC vs. Notre Dame football game: The game

 The fourth quarter scoring began with a 32-yard field goal by D.J.
 Fitzpatrick to give the Irish the lead of 24–21.
 USC didn't answer, but on Notre Dame's next drive, Fitzpatrick missed a 34-yard field goal that would have extended the lead.
 With five minutes left in the game, Bush finished a Leinart-led 80 yard drive, with a 9-yard touchdown to give the Trojans a 28–24 lead.
 On the Irish drive, Quinn completed his four passes for 53 yards, Darius Walker ran for 29 yards, and Quinn ran 5 yards for a touchdown, giving the Irish a 31–28 lead with just over two minutes remaining in the game.
 On the Trojans' drive, after an incomplete pass, Leinart was sacked for a loss of 10 yards with 1:44 left in the game.
 Leinart was able to complete an 11-yard pass to Bush to give the Trojans a fourth down and nine situation on their own 26-yard line with only 1:32 left in the game.
 Leinart signaled to Dwayne Jarrett at the line of scrimmage that he would be single covered.
 He threw a short fade to Jarrett down the sideline just over the outstretched arms of Irish cornerback Ambrose Wooden, and Jarrett slipped away to race all the way to the Irish 13-yard line.
 After two rushes by Bush brought the Trojans to the 2-yard line, Leinart scrambled toward the sideline, where linebacker Corey Mays caused Leinart to fumble the ball out of bounds.
 Replays of the play appear to show the ball was fumbled out of bounds at the 4 yard line.
 Replays also showed Brennan Carroll, son of head coach Pete Carroll and a Graduate Assistant at the time, attempting to call timeout despite the Trojans having none.
-Attempting to call a timeout without having one is a personal foul penalty and would have penalized the Trojans 15 yards and almost would have guaranteed a game-tying field goal attempt.
 Although the time was stopped on field with seven seconds remaining, the stadium timekeeper let the scoreboard clock run.
 When the time ran out, the Notre Dame student section began to rush the field.
 After a brief delay to clear the field, play resumed with seven seconds shown on the clock.
 The officials placed the ball at the 1 yard line.